SxRip/Injector/README.md

   * Configuration properties -> Additionally
   * Character set -> Use multibyte encoding

-⚠ After the compilation you can see that injector does not works.
-It happened because you running it without administrator permissions.
+⚠ After compilation, the injector may not work.
+This happened because you were running it without admin rights.

 You can fix that:
 * Go to Project Properties ->